d4lton/ignis/README.md

 ## IGNIS

-Ignis is a simple Firebase/Firestore command-line tool that allows you to list, view, and copy collections and documents both within a project and between projects.
+Ignis is a Firebase/Firestore command-line tool that allows you to list, view, and copy collections and documents both within a project and between projects.

 **IMPORTANT: This tool will modify your Firestore database, please be careful and know what you are doing.
 Always make backups and double-check commands!
 This tool is intended for power users only.**